db1995/coco/README.md

 > *English intro:*

 ## Tips
+The project is being refactored with Vue and Element(instead of Bootstrap).
 The project is still under development, you can view the [Projects](https://github.com/db1995/coco/projects) for details.
 If you have any suggestions, please submit an [Issue](https://github.com/db1995/coco/issues).